Inzhenerka/docs.getdbt.tech/website/docs/docs/configure-dbt-extension.md

 </TabItem>
 <TabItem value="windows-cmd" label="Windows Cmd">
-There are two main ways to create persistent environment variables on Windows: through PowerShell or the Environment Variables UI.
+There are two ways to create persistent environment variables on Windows: through PowerShell or the System Properties.

 The following steps will explain how to configure environment variables using PowerShell.